rapidbenjamin/python-flask-web-api-demo/README.md

 	or for windows users  `del /S *.pyc`

 ---------------------------------------------------------------------------------------------------------
---------------  SECTION PRODUCTION ENVIRONMENT SETTING WITH REDIS, NGINX AND TORNADO OR GUNICORN
+--------------  SECTION PRODUCTION ENVIRONMENT SETTING WITH REDIS, NGINX AND GUNICORN
 ---------------------------------------------------------------------------------------------------------

 ##### Extra configs for your server production environment : ./utils
-	with nginx config files and supervisor (upstart or supervisord) configuration  files for tornado or gunicorn
+	with nginx config files and supervisor (upstart or supervisord) configuration  files for gunicorn

 #### PRODUCTION CONFIG with GUNICORN : Use it for production with GUNICORN Upstart script and NGINX config from utils directory :